-INFJs dominant function is Introverted Intuition, also known as Ni.
+An INFJs dominant function is Introverted Intuition, also known as Ni.
 Ni subconsciously gathers information over time and uses that information to predict future outcomes.
 Since the information gathering isn’t usually happening at a conscious level, it often feels as if our predictions come out of nowhere.

-The truth is, INFJs in general aren’t actually psychic or prophetic, we’re just very in tune with what is going on around us constantly, even if we don’t realize it.
+The truth is, INFJs, in general, aren’t actually psychic or prophetic, we’re just very in tune with what is going on around us constantly, even if we don’t realize it.
 Therefore, we’re able to draw accurate conclusions about the future based on what we already know.

-Intuition on it’s own is great, but an intuitive individual who also lives in fear and paranoia can be a dangerous thing.
+Intuition on its own is great, but an intuitive individual who also lives in fear and paranoia can be a dangerous thing.
 This is why it’s extremely important to be able to tell the difference between the two.

 So what are some of the differences?

 If you experience a feeling that is accompanied by anxiety and panic, it’s not your gut talking.
 Paranoia is fear-based.
 Think of some of your biggest fears.
 If a feeling is associated with one of them, it could be paranoia instead of intuition.
 When you have an intuitive feeling, you often feel calm.
 It’s as if you’re watching the situation on a TV screen, aware that you have little control over the general outcome.